elenaterenzi/cocktails/README.md

 This web app was coded in spare time.
 The sole purpose was having fun and learning C#.

-As the [license](./LICENSE) states, this code is provided and can be used at your own risk.
+As the [license](./LICENSE) states, the code is provided as-is and can be used at your own risk.

 The maintainers of this repository refuse any liability to how the code is used.